teratron/magic-vibe/.vscode/rules/.task-magic/tasks.md

 status: pending              # Current status: pending, inprogress, completed, failed
 priority: medium             # Task priority: critical, high, medium, low
 feature: Example Feature     # Feature area or logical grouping
+commit_type: feat            # Optional.
+Type for Conventional Commits (e.g., feat, fix, chore).
+Defaults to 'chore' in the hook if not set.
 dependencies:                # List of task IDs (numeric or string like "42.1") this task depends on
   - 3
   - 5.2